Reading time: 6 minutes

 By road, the A66 and A19 provide fast access to the UK motorway network, while a central location (north-south) enables fast access to the UK’s major industrial centres within 4 1⁄2 hours’ HGV drive time (1 driver shift).5

 By air, Teesside International Airport, located less than 30 minutes from Wilton International, delivers the global connectivity required by international businesses.
-KLM provides 3 x daily hub-feeder services to Amsterdam Schiphol, enabling onward connections to more than 200 global destinations, while Eastern Airways serves the energy sector with daily services to Aberdeen.6
+Loganair provides 3 x daily hub-feeder services to London Heathrow, enabling seamless onward connections to global destinations with partners including British Airways, KLM, Air France, Emirates, Turkish Airlines, United Airlines and Qatar Airways.
+Other key routes from Teesside include frequent KLM services to Amsterdam and 2 x daily Eastern Airways services to Aberdeen.6

 Multimodal benefits for investing businesses